asbjornu/bitbear.org/music/legacy/_posts/1995-11-18-cool-interpreter.md

   amp: 159583
 ---

-"Cool Interpreter" was one of the first tracker modules I produced as a coop with my friend [Fulgore], back when we both were 15 years old, in November 1995.
+"Cool Interpreter" was probably the fourth tracker modules I produced, as a coop with my friend [Fulgore], back when we both were 15 years old, on {% date %}.

 [fulgore]: https://demozoo.org/sceners/106369/